snakewizardd/tech-miami/docs/getting-started.md

 ---

+### **Services**
+Dive into our [**Services**](services.md) section for a description of the types of services we offer here at Tech Miami.

+---

 ### **Resources**
-Dive into our **Resources** section for in-depth guides, tutorials, and technical documentation.
+Dive into our [**Resources**](types-of-programming.md) section for in-depth guides, tutorials, and technical documentation.
 This is your go-to place if you’re looking for well-curated content on a wide range of tech topics from beginner guides through advanced topics.

 ---

 ### **Blog**
-The **Blog** is where we share the latest thoughts, trends, and in-depth articles on everything tech.
+The [**Blog**](blog/index.md) is where we share the latest thoughts, trends, and in-depth articles on everything tech.
 Whether you're looking for cutting-edge industry updates or personal experiences in coding, our blog is the place to explore.

 ---